onshopfront/lumberjack/README.md

 - `flushTimer`: (Optional) Number - The interval to flush items to IndexedDB.
 This defaults to 5 seconds.
 - `minimumRecordsToCompress`: (Optional) Number - Compress the logs when there are at least this many to flush if the *Compression Streams API* is supported in the current browser.
 This defaults to 10.
+- `maxNumberOfLogs`: (Optional) Number - The maximum number of logs to store, if the number of logs in the database exceeds this, then the oldest logs will be deleted until this many are left.
+This defaults to 100,000

 The `IndexedDBBackend` also includes an export function which retrieves all the stored logs.
 It has the following
 signature: